WASasquatch/ComfyLatentImage/README.md

 The idea behind ComfyLatentImageIO is a way to store a latent tensor that has been encoded by a VAE for use in stable diffusion workflows, while being a regular image format that can be easily distinguisable on a computer, and shared online, and viewed, without any extra tools to process a tensor on image browsers and users CPUs.

+## Cons
+- Easily manageable with a image of what they represent
+- Easily shareable in the community and retaining the integrity of what they represent
+- Image can still store workflow/prompt data as well
+- Image can be viewed on cross-platofrm easily without preparation

+## Cons
+- Slightly larger than a raw safetensors.latent image itself.
+- ???

 ## Usage

 ```python